cchudzicki-ocw-testing/18.s096-iap-2022/content/pages/lecture-notes-and-readings.md

 - Wikipedia has a useful list of [properties of the matrix trace](https://en.wikipedia.org/wiki/Trace_(linear_algebra)#Properties).
 - The "matrix dot product" introduced today is also called the [Frobenius inner product](https://en.wikipedia.org/wiki/Frobenius_inner_product), and the corresponding norm ("length" of the matrix viewed as a vector) is the [Frobenius norm](https://mathworld.wolfram.com/FrobeniusNorm.html).
 - When you "flatten" a matrix A by stacking its columns into a single vector, the result is called [vec(A)](https://en.wikipedia.org/wiki/Vectorization_(mathematics)), and many important linear operations on matrices can be expressed as [Kronecker products](https://en.wikipedia.org/wiki/Kronecker_product).
-- [The Matrix Cookbook (PDF)](https://www.math.uwaterloo.ca/~hwolkowi/matrixcookbook.pdf) has lots of formulas for derivatives of matrix functions.
+- [*The Matrix Cookbook* (PDF)](https://www.math.uwaterloo.ca/~hwolkowi/matrixcookbook.pdf) has lots of formulas for derivatives of matrix functions.
-- There is a lot of information online on [finite difference](https://en.wikipedia.org/wiki/Finite_difference), [18.303 notes on finite differences (PDF)](https://github.com/mitmath/18303/blob/fall16/difference-approx.pdf), or [Section 5.7 of Numerical Derivatives (PDF)](http://www.it.uom.gr/teaching/linearalgebra/NumericalRecipiesInC/c5-7.pdf).
+- There is a lot of information online on [finite difference](https://en.wikipedia.org/wiki/Finite_difference), [18.303 Notes on Finite Differences (PDF)](https://github.com/mitmath/18303/blob/fall16/difference-approx.pdf), or [Section 5.7 of Numerical Derivatives (PDF)](http://www.it.uom.gr/teaching/linearalgebra/NumericalRecipiesInC/c5-7.pdf).
 - The Julia [FiniteDifferences.jl](https://github.com/JuliaDiff/FiniteDifferences.jl) package provides lots of algorithms to compute finite-difference approximations; a particularly robust and powerful way to obtain high accuracy is to employ [Richardson extrapolation](https://github.com/JuliaDiff/FiniteDifferences.jl#richardson-extrapolation) to smaller and smaller δx.
 If you make δx too small, the finite precision (#digits) of [floating-point arithmetic](https://en.wikipedia.org/wiki/Floating-point_arithmetic) leads to [catastrophic cancellation](https://en.wikipedia.org/wiki/Catastrophic_cancellation) errors.

 ## Lecture 4